serverkit/serverkit-rbenv/README.md

 - version - Installed Ruby version (required) (e.g. `"2.2.0"`)
 - global - Pass true to make it global (default: `false`)
 - rbenv_executable_path - Path to rbenv executable (default: `"rbenv"`)
+- user - user name (required if dependencies is true)
+- dependencies - Pass true to install rbenv, ruby-build, their dependencies, profile script
+- profile_path - Where to append init script for rbenv (required if dependencies is true)

 #### Example
 ```yml